chloe-vilain/coop-ingredient-scrape/README.md

 #### Isolation of locators & URLs
 For web scraping and automated testing, it is useful to isolate HTML locators for reusability and ease of updating.
 The Page-Object Model design pattern is the classic pattern used for isolating these components -- in this design pattern, each web page has its own class defining the locators and how to access them.

 For this project, because the scope was small and I wished to move quickly, I took a lighter-weight approach and isolated the locators (along with URLs, regular expressions, and most other constants) in web_constants.py.
+If I continue to expand this project, I will consider refactoring to use the Page-Object Model pattern.

 #### Web scraper composition
 I implemented this initial version using Selenium, but it is conceivable that one would experiment with multiple technologies for scraping web data.
 Python does not support interfaces, and the best alternative is using the abc package to define abstract base classes.
 I leveraged this design in `web_scrapers.py` to define the required methods in the abstract class BaseWebScraper, to be implemented by concrete web scraper classes such as SeleniumWebScraper as well as any future scrapers.